jhale/selected-topics-in-mmcs/README.md

 ### Schedule

-There are fourteen weekly sessions of an hour and a half in *MNO 1.040*.
+There are thirteen weekly sessions of an hour and a half in *MNO 1.040*.

 * 20/09: Introduction, practicalities, planning.
 * 27/09: Group discussion.